-Read the safety precautions and the user guide before use.

-Comprehensive user guides for all telephones and telephone systems as well as for accessories can be found online at gigasetpro.com in the Support category.
-We thereby help to save paper while providing fast access to the complete up-to-date documentation at any time.

-Do not use the devices in environments with a potential explosion hazard (e.g. paint shops).
+! i Read the safety precautions and the user guide before use.
+Comprehensive user guides for all telephones and telephone systems as well as for accessories can be found online at wiki.gigaset.com .
+We thereby help to save paper while providing fast access to the complete up-to-date documentation at any time. ä Do not use the devices in environments with a potential explosion hazard (e.g. paint shops).
 X The devices are not splashproof.
-For this reason do not install them in a damp environ- ment such as bathrooms or shower rooms.
-1 Remove faulty devices from use or have them repaired by our Service team, as these could interfere with other wireless services. ♥ Using your telephone may affect nearby medical equipment.
-Be aware of the technical conditions in your particular environment, e.g. doctor's surgery.
+For this reason do not install them in a damp environ- ment such as bathrooms or shower rooms. \checkmark Remove faulty devices from use or have them repaired by our Service team, as these could interfere with other wireless services. • Using your telephone may affect nearby medical equipment.
+Be aware of the tech- nical conditions in your particular environment, e.g. doctor's surgery.
 If you use a medical device (e.g. a pacemaker), please contact the device manufacturer.
-They will be able to advise you regarding the susceptibility of the device to external sources of high frequency energy (for the specifications of your Gigaset product see "Specifications" \rightarrow p.
-87).
+They will be able to advise you regarding the susceptibility of the device to external sources of high frequency energy (for the specifications of your Gigaset product see "Technical data").
 For outdoor installations, please observe the Safety precautions of the installation environment, in particular with regard to lightning protection.